bitst0rm-pub/Formatter/README.md

 - Modules: advanced, more powerful but needs writing and integrating python modules to hack deeper.

 Both methods with examples are in this settings guide:

+💡 **Tips**: You are not forced to use the preset modules.
+Instead, you can create a new one using a different UID key through either of these methods.

 ```js
 {